OutSystems/UltimatePDF-ExternalLogic/README.md

 ### External Logic call Rest API to store the PDF

 The Template_UltimatePDF already creates a REST API named *pdf* with two methods *Store* and *StoreLogs*.
 The external logic expects the REST API to be implemented as POST methods with binary data as the body of the request.
-The API call uses the `Token` paramter as an authorization header.
+The API call uses the `Token` parameter as an authorization header.

 1. Create a Flow named *Print*, if not present
 1. Add an empty screen